hyperledger-solang/solang/docs/language.rst

 Address Type
 ____________

 The ``address`` type holds the address of an account.
+The length of an ``address`` type depends on the target being compiled for.
+On ewasm, an address is 20 bytes.
+Substrate has an address length of 32 bytes.
 It can be initialized with a particular hexidecimal number, called an address literal.
-Here is an example:
+Here is an example on ewasm:

 .. code-block:: javascript